AngryBeaver/beavers-crafting/README.md

 ## Latest features:
 have a look at the changelog.md
+### 2.2.x timeToCraft
+Crafting is now a process that can be started and finalized
 ### 2.1.x actorSheetTab
 Crafting is now a tab on ActorSheet that shows the history of your crafting processes.
 ### 2.0.x extract potions module